-- // Bayer reached more than 2.7 million external contacts (i.e., farmers, field workers, distributors, retailers and other stakeholders in the agriculture industry) around the world, focusing on training activities in countries where there are no statutory certification requirements for farmers concerning the safe handling of crop protection products. - // Bayer organized four workshops related to the safe handling of crop protection products for more than 1,200 students, faculty members of universities and other relevant stakeholders in 14 countries, especially in Asia and Africa.
+- Bayer reached more than 3.4 million external contacts (e.g., farmers, field workers, distributors, retailers and other stakeholders in the agriculture industry), including 2.7 million smallholder farmers, around the world, focusing on training activities in countries where there are no statutory certification requirements for farmers concerning the safe handling of crop protection products.
+These trainings covered a variety of safe use aspects, including pollinator safety, if indicated. - // In collaboration with agricultural universities, we offer students training in the safe use of crop protection products, with a focus on safety for users and the environment, including pollinator safety, if indicated.
+The students share their new knowledge with thousands of farmers during their internships on farms.
+So far, we have engaged with more than 50 agricultural universities in Asia and Africa.